 A large number of Montrealers no longer have religion beliefs and, different types of religion such as the religion of Islam, the Buddhism religion, Hindu religion and Sikh religion are more present and more often seen in our church landscape.

 The evolution of our spirituality and religion from one generation to another is taking new and contrasting avenues, largely because of our cultural diversity and the absence of religious affiliations by many of us.

 Secularism is the absence of religious involvement in government affairs as well as the absence of government involvement in religious affairs.
 In political terms, secularism is the separation of religion and politics.

 A secular government is non-religious, but not anti-religious.
-A cultural evolution that now favours the secularism of our institutions with respect to each of our religions and spiritualities.
+A cultural evolution that now favours the secularism of our institutions with respect to each of our local religions and spiritualities.

 Our personal religion and spirituality evolved over the years.
-Nowadays, some of us do feel part of a religion and culture but choose not to participate to its rituals.
+Nowadays, some of us do feel part of a specific religion and culture but choose not to participate to its rituals.
 Others chose their own religion or simply reject any religious counseling.

 Our parishes are abolished or merged, our churches are leased, sold or shared with other churches and our approach to our society and culture religion reflects a more contemporary socio-cultural evolution.

 Then again, our Montreal religion beliefs keep shining through our church architecture with its steeples, church bells and stained glass windows.
 A church architecture that still shines through a series of dynamic lines, assorted shapes and symbolic forms our society has created over the years.

 Raising up churches, basilicas and cathedrals relies upon capital, labor and technology while church interior design relies upon creativity, craftmanship and skills.